Roadmap for Electronic Monitoring in RFMOs

 In light of EM’s potential for more rapid growth, The Nature Conservancy commissioned CEA in 2018 to research and draft a report on the current state of EM in fisheries, the benefits of the technology, and the main barriers to broader adoption.
 Based on this research, CEA developed a set of recommendations and near-term priorities to catalyze growth of the tool.
 We hope the findings in this report will spur further conversations about the role of EM in improving fisheries management and delivering value to the seafood industry, and help build alignment within the fisheries stakeholder community around how best to advance this tool.

-CEA was hired to provide ongoing content and strategy support in the development of a new oceans-focused foundation.
+CEA was hired to provide ongoing content and strategy support in the development of a new ocean-focused foundation.
 Activities include sharing guidance on foundation strategy, providing due diligence in project proposal review, and executing discrete research on threats to and solutions for the marine environment.
-CEA developed a 2-page overview of marine threats (available below), which acts a primer in foundation communications and in the marine field more broadly.

 This report seeks to aggregate the best available data and provide light analysis on marine fisheries statistics and trends in Indonesian politics, policy, and government priorities to provide an evidence base for stakeholders.
 The importance of sound data was the impetus for the David and Lucile Packard Foundation to commission this report by CEA.
 The Packard Foundation has been engaged in marine conservation grantmaking in Indonesia since 1999.
 Through two decades of in-country experience, it has observed the role of sound data in informing decision-making.
 Having access to regularly updated, valid information not only facilitates decision-making but also can help to streamline collaboration across partners.